Professional Experience

 Analog Design/PCBs

 I have designed two PCBs for work of about 10-20 components each.
 I used ExpressPCB and Altium for them.
 The former project was implemented and flown on drone missions, but production of the latter has been halted until the program gets more funding.
-I have also designed, layed out, and assembled a PCB at home with KiCad.
+I have also designed, layed out, and assembled PCBs at home with KiCad.

 Besides straight PCBs, I also design circuits when I can.
 For instance, I designed and soldered all the circuitry in my Useless Box project (article coming soon).